 All content produced by Reverent within the scope of Services including software and web code, contents, graphics and design, or material developed or licensed by Reverent for you as part of the Services is copyrighted by Reverent and remains the exclusive property of Reverent.
 Upon termination of this Agreement copyrights shall remain with Reverent.
 After full payment of outstanding Reverent Agency hours as related Services and a $750 website migration fee, if you choose to cancel a subscription based service for one of Your Sites, all Reverent copyrighted content, EXCEPT software, web code, WordPress themes and plug-ins, PSD files and other files or code used to create the your website and newsletter can be used indefinitely by you for their company website, newsletter and other marketing collateral.
 This use will be restricted to the your company use only and you do not have any rights to resell, license or otherwise allow 3rd parties use of the content.
-You must take over hosting of your website and provide a WP Engine account which we can transfer ownership of the website to.
+You must take over hosting of your website and provide an account which we can transfer ownership of the website to.

 In the event Reverent ceases business operations and providing the services described in this agreement all Reverent copyrighted content, EXCEPT software, web code, WordPress themes and plug-ins, PSD files and other files or code used to create the your website and newsletter can be used indefinitely by you for their company website, newsletter and other marketing collateral.
 This use will be restricted to the your company use only and you does not have any rights to resell, license or otherwise allow 3rd parties use of the content.

 5.2.
 We Can Use Your Feedback For Free